victor-zinkv/kubernetes-lxd/README.md

    @ kubeadm init phase addon all
    ```
    For the first command you need to ignore the `bridge-nf-call-iptables` check which you have done manually before.
-   In case you obtain an error like `failed to parse kernel config` in the preflight check, copy your host kernel config to from `/boot` to your lxc-guest `/boot`.
+   In case you obtain an error like `failed to parse kernel config` in the preflight check, copy your host kernel config to from `/boot` to your lxc-guest `/boot`:
+    for Proxmox: $ pct push $VMID /boot/config-$(uname -r) /boot/config-$(uname -r)

 5. Disable the software container network infrastructure, because it is not needed for a dev environment:
    ```bash